riotschoolacc/MSM-Server-Tools/README.md

 | Anonymous | `anon` |
 | Game Center | `gc` |

-> [!WARNING]
-> You will need to re-authenticate every 10 minutes due to there being an Expiration Time inside the Token.

 > [!CAUTION]
 > Creating too many accounts in a short time period (around 1000, from experience) **will** get you IP Banned from the My Singing Monsters servers for a couple of minutes.
 > But don't worry, you will be unbanned after around (from experience) 7 minutes.